colinkiama/EasyCertInstall/README.md

 //Program will install the "MyAppCert" certificate C:\>EasyCertInsall.exe C:\Certs\MyAppCert.cer

-// MyApp.appxbundle is locaetd in the "C:\AppPkg".
+// MyApp.appxbundle is located in the "C:\AppPkg".
 There is no certificate file (.cer) there.
 // This will install the certificate from "MyApp.appxbundle" C:\>EasyCertInsall.exe C:\AppPkg